vanus-labs/docs/content/cloud-docs/source/mongodb/setup.md

 You are now connected to your MongoDB database.

-## Get the information needed for the Vanus source connection.
+**Get the information needed for the Vanus source connection.**
+---

 1. To find your **Host**, run the command `db.runCommand({whatsmyuri:1})` and it'll be outputed to the terminal.

 ![](images/mongodb%20host.png)